Should Investors Worry About T - GuruFocus.com

-The latest data from GuruFocus shows that COO Mark Thurmond sold 4561 shares of Tenable Holdings Inc (TENB) on 2022-11-21.
+The latest data from GuruFocus shows that President and COO John Waldron sold 13481 shares of The Goldman Sachs Group Inc (GS) on 2022-11-25.

 Investors may be concerned when an insider sells shares.
 It could be a sign that insiders are turning bearish on the stock of their own company.
 Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if Tenable Holdings Inc deserves some skepticism from investors.
+Let’s take a look at this insider sell to see if The Goldman Sachs Group Inc deserves some skepticism from investors.

-Over the past year, Mark Thurmond has sold 4561 shares in total.
+Over the past year, John Waldron has sold 13481 shares in total.

-In other words, the recent sell was the only time that Mark Thurmond sold shares over the past year.
+In other words, the recent sell was the only time that John Waldron sold shares over the past year.
 It is possible that they have recently changed their mind about the stock due to some unfavorable development.

 Insider trends